 2. Loosen the turnbuckle

-3. Remove the running rigging
+3. Remove running rigging

-4. Monitoring, maintenance and care of Riggs
+4. Monitoring, maintenance and care of the rig

-5. Dismantling the accessories on the masthead
+5. Dismantling the equipment on the masthead

-Here is a small SVB Expert Tip:
+SVB Expert Tip:

 Small SVB Expert tip: